Знай свой край

 Story

 According to local legend, after the suppression of the uprising of 1863-1864, the leader of the Kobrin rebel detachment, Romuald Traugutt, took refuge in the high spire of the chapel, where there was a small storeroom.
-This refuge was offered to him by Elisa Orzeszko, who helped transport Romuald to Poland after the search gradually died down.
+This refuge was offered to him by Elisa Ozheshko, who helped transport Romuald to Poland after the search gradually died down.
 It is worth noting that Eliza’s husband, Peter, was exiled to the Perm province for participating in the uprising.

 The chapel was abolished in 1865 due to the fact that “the existence of the chapel has a bad influence on Zakozel’s many servants, and the isolation of the estate makes it difficult to supervise Polish propaganda.”
-However, with the permission of the Chief Head of the region, Mikhail Muraev, it was transferred to the landowner Kalikst Ozheshko for transformation into a “gravestone monument” with the explanation: “since this chapel was not a parish and was the property of the owners of the estate, the property and the building must be returned to Ozheshko, however, so that the chapel is converted into a tomb with the destruction of the church domes on it and so that there would be no altar or any devices for worship left in the building"
+However, with the permission of the Chief Head of the region, Mikhail Muravyev, it was transferred to the landowner Kalikst Ozheshko for transformation into a “gravestone monument” with the explanation: “since this chapel was not a parish and was the property of the owners of the estate, the property and the building must be returned to Ozheshko, however, so that the chapel is converted into a tomb with the destruction of the church domes on it and so that there would be no altar or any devices for worship left in the building"

 In 1867, efforts were made to rebuild the temple into an Orthodox church according to the design of the architect Chekmasov, which was opposed by the surrounding nobility.